 Recognising the opportunities open to the company within this dynamic and fast paced industry, Brady recruited a new management team to further the growth of the business.
 Gavin Lavelle was appointed as Chief Executive Officer and Paul Fullagar as Chairman.
-As Brady had a good platform in metals, the new Board was brought in to drive further growth in the business via international expansion, strengthening marketing and distribution and solution diversification.
-The Board considered a strategy of carefully selected acquisitions to strengthen Brady's offering to its customers, as well as fully using the AIM listing to strengthen and diversify its investor base.
+As Brady had a good platform in metals, the new Board was brought in to drive further growth in the business via international expansion, strengthening marketing and distribution as well as solution diversification.
+The Board considered a strategy of carefully selected acquisitions to enhance Brady's offering to its customers, as well as fully using the AIM listing to reinforce and diversify its investor base.

-Brady successfully acquired Commodities Software (UK) Ltd (Comsoft), which focused on raw materials and concentrates and complemented Brady’s leading position in derivative and refined metal trading.
-Comsoft was the market leader in raw materials and concentrates trading solutions.
-Both companies already shared a number of common customers.
-By acquiring Comsoft Brady was able to utilise the team’s leading solutions and domain expertise to offer customers a more complete metals solution.
-Using Brady’s strong brand and international distribution channels, the business grew significantly.
+Brady successfully acquired Commodities Software (UK) Ltd (Comsoft), which focused on raw materials and concentrates.
+As Comsoft was the market leader in raw materials and concentrates trading solutions, the acquisition complemented Brady’s leading position in derivative and refined metal trading.
+This was further facilitated by both companies’ sharing of many common customers.
+By acquiring Comsoft, Brady was able to utilise the team’s leading solutions and domain expertise to offer customers a more complete metals solution.
+Coupled with Brady’s strong brand and international distribution channels, the business grew significantly.